Forgive as You Have Been Forgiven

-The truth is, Sisters, no one has wronged us as much as we have wronged Christ.
+The truth is, sisters, no one has wronged us as much as we have wronged God.
 But despite all of our wrong-doings, Jesus promises all who call on His name and repent will be forgiven.
 Once we realize how undeserving we are—how we’re in dire need of forgiveness—it almost becomes impossible not to forgive others.
 Of course, this is much harder said than done…but Christ has the power to transform our bitterness into compassion.
-As Christians, we are called to extend that grace to others.
+As Christians, we are called to extend this grace to others.

 In forgiveness, there is future grace.
 There is freedom from shame.
 There are promises that are never failing.
 Christ has called us to forgive because we are forgiven…there will never be anything more freeing than unconditional grace.

 God, I pray You will soften my heart toward those who have hurt me.
 Take my bitterness and turn it into compassion.
 Help me to forgive as You have forgiven me.
 Amen.

 How can you try to restore a broken relationship in your life?
 Are there areas in your life where you can be more forgiving?